Future Now – Gentle Monster

 Gary Bott: The concept of 13 has never been more relevant when climate change is a frighteningly possible eventuality.
 Whilst this all-too-real narrative is the core theme of our 2019 collection, campaign and spatial design in-store; we are future focused and committed to exploring extreme outcomes, creating fantastical stories that intrigue and inspire our audience.
 Each episode of 13 centres on different aspects of this new civilisation; from religion to social media behaviour to food farming, with the next episode to be determined.

-SR: Every collection you launch is inspired by precise imagery in which suspense and mystery play a central role in the design of the future.
+SR: Every collection you launch is inspired by a precise imagery in which suspense and mystery play a central role in the design of the future.
 Future time seems to be your most pressing investigation, but which present configures Gentle Monster’s ongoing aesthetic research?

 GB: Our ideology is always experimental; across both product and space, as well as our brand and business.
 This model ensures that we are constantly evolving, not just by looking ahead, but also listening to our customers and analysing sales data.
 Gentle Monster is almost entirely new to a European audience so the feedback we receive in addition to our own research into this market is a constant source of inspiration and influence.
 However, our own unique approach is ultimately the secret to our success.